-The great majority of Americans accept the system's premise that health comes from treatment by highly trained physicians of the symptoms of indihas meant the influx of smaller insurance companies.
-Also, those who are covered by Blue Cross have seen their benefits greatly reduced, while their "individual" contributions" have skyrocketed.
-See footnote 2.
+The great majority of Americans accept the system's premise that health comes from treatment by highly trained physicians of the symptoms of individual illness.
+The result is that while more of us

-^{33.} Again, during the economic crisis in the 1980s, the Reagan administration's anti-labor, anti-poor policies led to a shift in the overall consciousness of the masses from one of entitlement to one of being grateful for the scraps.
+33Again, during the economic crisis in the 1980s, the Reagan administration's anti-labor, anti-poor policies led to a shift in the overall consciousness of the masses from one of entitlement to one of being grateful for the scraps.
 Those who retained any access to healthcare, even at great cost with fewer benefits, thought themselves lucky.
 Public sentiment increasingly turned against those in the public sector who still hung on to their benefits, like teacher and civil servants.